 Where To Stay On Brijuni Islands

-There are two hotels on the main island of Veli Brijun, Hotel Neptun and Hotel Karmen.
+There are two hotels on the main island of Veli Brijun: Hotel Neptun and Hotel Karmen.
 However, it’s advisable to book ahead of time to avoid disappointment.
 Camping is prohibited, so these are your only accommodation options.
-However, you could choose to stay in Fazana and use the ferry to go to the park daily.
+However, you could also choose to stay in private accommodation in Fazana and use the ferry to go to the park daily.

 How To Get To Brijuni National Park